 On September 30, the U.S. Environmental Protection Agency (EPA) announced two funding opportunities for school bus fleets serving public schools, totaling approximately $17 million in rebate funding to help replace old diesel school buses.

-The Diesel Emissions Reduction Act (DERA) School Bus Rebates will offer over $10 million to public and private fleet owners for the replacement of old diesel school buses with new buses certified to EPA’s cleanest emission standards.
-EPA will award selected applicants $15,000-20,000 per bus depending on the fuel type for scrapping and replacing old buses.
+First, the 2021 Diesel Emissions Reduction Act (DERA) School Bus Rebates program will offer approximately $10 million to public and private fleet owners for the replacement of old diesel school buses with new buses certified to EPA’s cleanest emission standards.
+The EPA will award selected applicants $20,000-65,000 per bus depending on the fuel type for scrapping and replacing old buses.
 The EPA has been awarding these rebates annually since the passage of DERA in 2010 to reduce harmful emissions from older, dirtier diesel vehicles.

-Old school buses eligible to be replaced include those:
+Old school buses eligible to be replaced through the DERA program include those:

-Driven 10,000 or more miles over the last 12 months or in use 3+ days/week during the current school year
+- Driven 10,000 or more miles over the last 12 months or calendar year, or in use 4+ days/week during the current school year

 The eligible replacement buses must be powered by a 2017 or newer model year engine and may operate on diesel, gasoline, battery electric, compressed natural gas (CNG), or propane.
 They must not be ordered prior to receiving the signed EPA selection letter and need to operate in a similar manner and over similar routes as the bus being replaced.
-The rebate reimbursement is $15,000 for replacement buses between 10,001-19,500 lbs.
-GVWR and $20,000 for replacement buses with GVWR of 19,501 lbs. or higher.
 Applicants will be selected in a lottery, with at least one selectee from each state/territory represented in the applicant pool.